AI Product Photography Prompts

 Marketplace packshot

-Marketplace-compliant packshot for Amazon, eBay, Walmart.
-Strict no-shadow, white-background output.
+Marketplace-compliant packshot for Amazon, eBay, and Walmart.
+Strict no-shadow, pure-white-background output that meets the platform main-image rules.

 Referenced product alone on pure white background, even soft lighting, no shadow, product fully in frame with margin per Amazon listing requirements, label legible, sharp focus across product, 1:1 framing.